 Endometriosis can make it very hard or impossible for a woman to get pregnant.
 Sometimes surgery can help.
 But, in a few cases, women may remain infertile.

 Serdar E. Bulun, MD, is a world-renowned specialist in the use of aromatase inhibitors to treat women with endometriosis.
-Dr. Bulun is joined by a multidisciplinary team at the Women’s Health Center housed under Prentice Women’s Hospital at Northwestern Memorial Hospital by offering leading-edge diagnostic testing as well as personalized combinations of a variety of treatments to women with endometriosis and pelvic pain.
+Dr. Bulun is joined by a multidisciplinary team at the Women’s Health Center housed under Prentice Women’s Hospital at Northwestern Memorial Hospital.
+Their team offers leading-edge diagnostic testing as well as personalized treatment plans for women with endometriosis and pelvic pain.

 Living with endometriosis